 They’d turned the sound off and were improvising the dialogue.

 “Kenny was Blanche, Diana was Dorothy, Freddie was Sophia and I was Rose,” Rocos recalls in her book The Power of Positive Drinking.
 “Kenny was Blanche, Diana was Dorothy, Freddie was Sophia and I was Rose – we were uncontrollable with laughter.
 Diana, who was 27 at the time, was giggling from behind a cushion and asked what our plans were for that evening.”

 “Freddie told her we were going to the Vauxhall Tavern.
 Diana said she had never heard of it and she’d like to come.”

 The gang tried to dissuade the princess, but she was in full “mischief mode.”

 “Go on, let the girl have some fun.
 Can you imagine?” said Freddy.

 They dressed her up as a gay male model — “a camouflage army jacket, hair tucked up into a leather cap and dark aviator sunglasses.”

-The fictionalized retelling of the story will be performed in the same bar the event took place, the Royal Vauxhall Tavern — hence the name of the show.
+The fictionalized retelling of the story was performed in the same bar the event took place, the Royal Vauxhall Tavern — hence the name of the show.